 We have the opportunity to design new payment arrangements that encourage physicians and other health professionals to focus on value and keeping people well rather than the number of procedures, tests, or services they perform.
-Creating the right incentives and financial arrangements are critical to aligning providers to best serve patients.
+Creating the right incentives and financial arrangements is critical to aligning providers to best serve patients.

 Finally, there has never been a greater opportunity for health-care providers to invest in wellness and prevention.
-In the past, the focus in health care has been on acute disease and the hospital.
+In the past, the focus on health care has been on acute disease and the hospital.
 Health systems must lead the way in preventing chronic disease, investing in more primary care, and partnering with other health-care providers and community members to improve the health of our communities.

 Debates about quality, access, and cost of health care will continue.
 What is exciting to me is the opportunity to redesign what we do to provide a higher quality of care and service to more people.

 A version of this column appears in the March issue of Arkansas Money & Politics magazine.